segersniels/genmoji/README.md

 # genmoji

-[Genmoji](https://genmoji.dev) is a tool and [website](https://genmoji.dev) that uses OpenAI's GPT or Anthropic's Claude API to generate commit messages from code snippets or `git diff`.
+[Genmoji](https://genmoji.dev) is a tool that uses OpenAI's GPT or Anthropic's Claude API to generate commit messages from code snippets or `git diff`.
 With [Genmoji](https://genmoji.dev), developers can easily create informative and concise commit messages, using the [gitmoji](https://gitmoji.dev) standard, without spending time and effort writing them themselves.

 ![img](./apps/web/public/demo.gif)